xootkama/meetdebloater/README.md

 <h2> Why I created this tool ? </h2>
- In modern world we are constantly surrounded by the big five known as GAFAM (Google,Amazon.Facebook,Apple,Microsoft) and hence our online privacy is somewhere on the verge of extinction and our smartphones are those spy tools use big corporations and government to profile us and sell our data to third party advertisers.
+ In modern world we are constantly surrounded by the big five known as GAFAM (Google,Amazon.Facebook,Apple,Microsoft) and hence our online privacy is somewhere on the verge of extinction and our smartphones are those spy tools which big corporations and government use to profile us and sell our data to third party advertisers.
 So I made this tool which uses adb aka Android Debugging Bridge to uninstall system apps including bloatware and other google and facebook tracking stuff and giving you a fresh clean slate while retaining your device security model as bootloader is not touched.
 So You get great security + Decent privacy.
 So this tools allows beginners and pro users to simply debloat and install foss apps on their device that respects their <strong> privacy </strong>